PurpleKingdomGames/indigo-website/indigodocs/gameloop/outcome.md

 Exceptions are a fact of life on the JVM and also in JS.
 If you access an array index outside it's range, you'll get an exception.

-You can model errors with types like `Either[Error, A]` or as an ADT:
+You can model errors with types like `Either[Error, A]` or as an ADT that live in your `Outcome` as it's value:

 ```scala
 sealed trait MyJourney